Thin wrapper around the canonical engine path.

 function(ctx, params)strategies and stored as part of run provenance.- features

-List of ledgr indicator definitions (optional).
+List of ledgr indicator or indicator-bundle definitions (optional).
+Bundles flatten into ordinary indicators before runtime.

-- fill_model
+- timing_model

 Execution mode ("db_live" or "audit_log").